brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

-BA Creek has plainly breached the Tapeats — they’re in plain view as a row of high cliffs high atop each side of the valley — yet it hasn’t had to carve a narrows.
+BA Creek has plainly breached the Tapeats — they’re in plain view as a row of high cliffs high atop each side of the valley — yet it hasn’t been forced to carve a narrows.
 Instead,
 the creek has been able to furnish itself with a wide spacious valley and with a streambed